 Simply speaking, the standard deviation is a parameter of a population (or a sample), while the standard error is an estimation of a particular value.
 In general, we can compute the standard error of any statistical value, but in most cases, we want to find the standard error of the mean.

 To compare standard error vs. standard deviation, let's take a look at their formulas:

-x̄ stand for the mean and a sample mean, respectively.
+and stand for the mean and sample mean, respectively.